 The above examples of behavioral-based interview questions are a great start.
 If you're wondering what types of questions your interviewer might ask, look at the job description, and research the company to determine the values and competencies they seek.
 Develop your list of questions from there.

 Use the STAR method to practice interview responses as it helps to develop focused and detailed answers that highlight your efforts and accomplishments. and put you that much closer to landing the job.

 Not sure if you're ready for a behavioral interview?
-Our coaches can help.
+Our interview coaches can help.